Trugath/awesome/README.md

-# oscon2011-awesome
+# awesome

-A small expression compiler for the JVM, written under duress during a presentation at OSCON Java 2011.
+A small expression compiler for the JVM, written under duress during a presentation at OSCON Java 2011 by Thomas Lee.

+Code generator migrated to cafebabe by Trugath

 ## Status